Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 How much are small businesses receiving through the Paycheck Protection Program?

-While loans through the Paycheck Protection Program can run as high as $10 million, less than half of 1% received a loan over $5 million, according to SBA approval numbers as of April 16, 2020.
-The majority of small businesses received $150,000 or less.
+While loans through the Paycheck Protection Program can run as high as $10 million, less than half of 1% received a loan over $1 million, according to SBA approval numbers as of May 31, 2021, when the most recent round of the PPP ended.

-Amount of funding small businesses get through the Paycheck Protection Program
+Amount of funding small businesses got through the PPP

 Size restrictions could be one of the main reasons why funding amounts were so low for the majority of businesses.
 Businesses can only borrow 2.5 times their average monthly payroll costs — with compensation capped at the equivalent of a $100,000 salary per employee.

 Businesses that provide other services — not including administration — received the highest number of PPP loans so far in 2021 — over 1.1 million.
 This was followed by businesses in the transportation and warehousing industry and those in the professional, scientific and technical services industry.

 Accommodation and Food Services

 Administrative and Support and Waste Management and Remediation Services